 Among the post-impressionist greats, Toulouse-Lautrec is right up there with names like Paul Cézanne, Vincent van Gogh, Paul Gauguin and Georges Seurat.

 His medical problems were added to by his alcoholism, and he developed an affinity for brothels and prostitutes, dying young at the age of 36.
+His work remains of much renown however, as one of the most famous artists in France.

 11. Vincent van Gogh (1853 – 1890)